serraict/serraict.github.io/_posts/thoughts/2017-09-04-LinkedIn-500-connections.md

 Your network will reflect your personal brand.
 It pays to be put together with care.
-If you're an honest, transparent, caring and awesome person you're network will reflect that.
+If you're an honest, transparent, caring and awesome person your network will reflect that.
 It can still be a big network.
 Just grow it the right way.